ashutoshmjain/gita/src/thought.md

 >
 > Is code an abstraction over thoughts [^code] ?

-The idea that information could be preserved for eternity, would percolate beyond races, geographies and cultures.
+The unintended consequence that information could be preserved for eternity, would percolate beyond races, geographies and cultures.
 Written word would navigate human communities, and multi-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.

 # `Aavahan`